AlbertMietus/DocIdeas.hg/CCastle/3.Design/A.Language/index.rst

 Language Design
 ===============

-The Language (and CC concept) has to be desinged.
+The Language (and CC concept) has to be designed.
 This chapter does contains some indeas on this.

 .. toctree::
    :maxdepth: 2